campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-06-17-16-57-14
+- Removed Xanadu from GitHub.
+No longer using git until there's a reason.

 2025-06-17-15-32-51
 - Added to XanLabs a ChartJS example.
 Also refactored how examples are loaded.